fairlydurable/itsy/README.md

 # Webpage Update Worker

+NOTE: This branch also adds basic signals with `MantraSignaler`.
+Use `make signal` and you don't have to set a schedule.

 ## Overview

 This project is designed to update a Webpage every three minutes, providing fresh content.
 It uses the Temporal server to schedule Workflows that execute updates, ensuring that the content remains dynamic and engaging.